Custom Thermal Manikin Testing System

 Implementing reflectors around the lamps of the thermal panels increased efficiency by 30%.
 Energy consumption was reduced by 1.5 times, as the enhanced efficiency of individual panels meant that only two units were required to achieve the necessary temperature for heating the space and manikin.

 To implement the manikin’s movement mechanism, we needed to consider the room dimensions, the influence of high-temperature open flame, and ventilation ducts placement.
-We opted to develop a crane-beam system as existing solutions occupied significant space, impeding human passage and hindering the installation of room ventilation.
+We opted to develop a crane-beam system, as floor-mounted solutions occupied too much space and interfered with ventilation.

 Thermal Manikin's movement mechanism